-Where To See Manatees In Sarasota – Complete Guide
+Where To See Manatees In Sarasota – 2024 Guide

 Best Places To See Manatees In Sarasota

-There are many different places in Sarasota where you can see manatees out in the wild.
-Below I’ve summarized the best spots where you’ll have a high chance of seeing a manatee.
+Below I’ve summarized the best spots in Sarasota where you’ll have a high chance of seeing a manatee.

-The best place in Sarasota to see manatees is at Lido Key.
+Based on my own firsthand experience, I found that the best place in Sarasota to see manatees was at Lido Key.

-Lido Key is a beautiful barrier island home to one of Florida’s most scenic and pristine beaches.
+Lido Key is a beautiful barrier island that is home to one of Florida’s most scenic and pristine beaches.

-To explore Lido Key and see the manatees up close, join a kayaking tour.
-This will increase your chances of spotting both manatees and dolphins in Lido Key, Sarasota.
+To explore Lido Key and see the manatees up close, you’ll need to join a kayaking tour.
+This will drastically increase your chances of spotting both manatees and dolphins.

-Kayaking is the most ideal way to see manatees as they are non-motorized so they won’t scare away the manatees.
+Kayaking is the most ideal way to see manatees as it’s non-motorized so it won’t scare away the manatees (unlike boats & jet skis).

 If you choose to join a kayaking tour, your guide will take you around Lido Key and into the mangrove forests.
 As well as manatees, you’ll see dolphins, birds, rays, crabs, fish and more.

 Alternatively, you could try a stand-up paddleboarding tour around Lido Key.
-These are a super popular and fun way to explore the area.
+This is a super popular and fun way to explore the area.

-Lido Key is incredibly scenic.
-Whilst paddling around with the manatees, you’ll have a backdrop of white powdery beaches and bright turquoise waters.
+I found Lido Key to be incredibly scenic.
+Whilst paddling around with the manatees, you’ll get a backdrop of white powdery beaches and bright turquoise waters.

 Look how close you can get to the manatees in Lido Key whilst on a kayak in the video below: